SizeCredit/size-solidity/README.md

 2. The max/min params from the `copyLimitOrder` method are not global max/min for the user-defined limit orders; they are specific to copy offers.
 Once the copy address offer is no longer valid, max/min guards for mismatched curves will not be applied.
 The only reason to stop market orders is in the event of "self arbitrage," i.e., for a given tenor, when the borrow curve >= lending curve, since these users could be drained by an attacker by borrowing high and lending low in a single transaction.
 3. The offset APR parameters are not validated and can cause market orders reverts depending on the final APR result

-After v1.8, the `CollectionsManager` core contract was introduced and some of this behavior changed.
+After v1.8, the `CollectionsManager` core contract was introduced, and some of this behavior changed.
+See the corresponding section further down below for more information.

 #### Authorization